-The TF30 has a lot of great features, including Johnson Health & Fitness' Ultimate Deck cushioning system that minimizes impact and the Johnson Drive system motor which is powerful, yet smooth and quiet.
+The TF30 has a lot of great features, including Johnson Health's Ultimate Deck cushioning system that minimizes impact and the Johnson Drive system motor which is powerful, yet smooth and quiet.

 You get up to a 15% incline and 12.5 mph speed, and the easily folded treadmill can be moved to another location or into a closet with the included transport wheels.

-The running area is only 20" x 55", so if you are more of a runner or there will be multiple users, or you're on the taller side, you might want to consider one the other three models such as the TF50 or T50 which feature a 20" x 60" deck, or bump up to the T70 with a 22" x 60" deck.
+The running area is only 20" x 55", so if you are more of a runner or there will be multiple users, or you're on the taller side, you might want to consider one of the other two models such as the TF50 or non-folding T50 which feature a 20" x 60" deck.